ThibauldC/iceberg-maintenance-examples/README.md

 #### Code

 ### Rewriting data files

+#### Potential problem
+Data may arrive in smaller batches in Iceberg tables, due to small writes or due to the ingestion of streaming data.
+An issue that arises when ingesting smaller files is that they are faster to write  but not as fast to query.
+When it comes to querying the data it would be more efficient to have fewer larger files with more data.

+#### Benefit

+Analyzing a query involves using each file’s metadata to calculate how many splits are required and where to schedule each task to maximize data localization.
+The more files, the longer this part of query planning will take.
+Large files, on the other hand, can also cause significantly decreased performance by limiting parallelism.

+#### Code

 ### Deleting orphan files
 #### Cause
 Sometimes Spark can create partially written files, or files not associated with any snapshots.
 These files do not have a